-Design iteration is an important part of the design process [22], where the designer goes through a series of steps and revisions to learn more information about their design problem and form a solution.
+Design iteration is an important part of the design process [24], where the designer goes through a series of steps and revisions to learn more information about their design problem and form a solution.
 The cognitive processes involved in design iteration are important to understand.
 Iterations can help in converting an ill-structured problem into a well-structured solution, which might not be obvious in the final design.
-Adams et al. [23], studied this by first identifying transition behavior as the behavior displayed by the designer while making decisions between the design steps, that can be in the form of information processing activities and decision activities.
+Adams et al. [25], studied this by first identifying transition behavior as the behavior displayed by the designer while making decisions between the design steps, that can be in the form of information processing activities and decision activities.
 Next, they conducted a study, where they used verbal protocol data to observe how freshman and senior students introduced new information and knowledge into their design process, and categorised the data using their transition behavior codes.
 Using this approach, they were able to qualitatively and quantitatively observe the cognitive processes that occurred during the design iterations.
-Faste et al. [24], conducted a reflective study to understand the practice of intuition in design for an iterative aesthetic task.
+Faste et al. [26], conducted a reflective study to understand the practice of intuition in design for an iterative aesthetic task.
 The users self-reflections regarding their iterations were documented over several weeks, where they observed four dimensions of intuition in design, namely efficiency, inspiration, curiosity and insight.
 Enabling design iterations, therefore, is a key requirement to allow users to gain important information and knowledge about the problem and generate solutions.

-As such, interfaces that provide computational support to the design process, need to, at the very minimum enable and support design iteration [25].
-Sketch-based interfaces have been widely studied and used to support design processes [26].
+As such, interfaces that provide computational support to the design process, need to, at the very minimum enable and support design iteration [27].
+Sketch-based interfaces have been widely studied and used to support design processes [28].
 Zhao et al. [5], developed a framework 'skWiki', that supported collaborative editing of sketches, texts as well as photographs.
 Users had the ability to revisit not only their own but also their collaborators' past iterations and integrate it into their own designs.
 Similarly, Piya et al. [6], developed a sketch-based collaborative 3D modelling software where design iterations could be easily shared, and re-used between users, while being stored and accessed in a hierarchical form.
 Vinayak et al. [8], developed 'Mobisweep' to allow users to quickly generate iterations of 3D sweeps from sketches.
-While sketching as an interaction has been studied extensively, there have also been works that have used speech as an input to make design modifications.
-These works either form an extension to existing CAD softwares [20,27] or use speech in multi-modal interfaces [19, 28].
-They do not focus or document the exploratory and iterative nature of the design process.